 Discover the past and how important events have shaped history with eAchieve’s European History, US History and World History and their AP versions for college credit.
 Our Human Geography, AP Psychology and high school level Psychology courses evaluate the patterns that have shaped human understanding and how geographical circumstances impact all aspects of life.

 Interested in pursuing a career in law?
 We offer an introductory Criminal Law course and a Social Issue class that has students analyze the relationship between human behavior, culture and society.

 World Language Courses

-Learning to speak another language provides students with valuable and marketable skills when they enter the workforce. eAchieve Academy offers five different languages; Spanish, French, Chinese, German and Latin.
+Learning to speak another language provides students with valuable and marketable skills when they enter the workforce. eAchieve Academy offers five different languages; Spanish, French, German and Latin.

 Language courses expand students’ world view and cultural understanding through discovering different cultures and histories.
 With Spanish, French and German offered in four levels students can easily graduate with the ability to competently communicate in their chosen language.